 Very few airlines operate in the occupied territory.
 Most involved is the Moroccan state-owned airline Air Maroc.
 Also groups like Binter Canarias, Air Arabia, and KLM/Air France and its subsidiary Transavia have been involved over the last years.

-In 2021, the French company Alcatel Submarine Networks SpA, partially owned by Nokia, laid telecom cables from Dakhla.
+In 2021 and 2024, the French company Alcatel Submarine Networks SpA, partially owned by Nokia, laid telecom cables from Dakhla.
 The preparatory seabed studies had been made by Dutch company Fugro.

 Banking and insurance